 Together, perihilar and distal cholangiocarcinomas are referred to as extrahepatic bile duct cancer, due to their development outside of the liver.

 At the Texas Liver Tumor Center, our surgeons and oncologists treat patients with all forms and stages of bile duct cancer.
 Our team can provide patients with the one-on-one attention and comprehensive answers that they need and deserve.

-Novel cholangiocarcinoma therapies are also offered through our partnership with the Mays Cancer Center at UT Health San Antonio MD Anderson Cancer center, a National Cancer Institute-designated Cancer Center.
+Novel cholangiocarcinoma therapies are also offered through our partnership with the Mays Cancer Center, home to the UT Health MD Anderson Cancer Center, a National Cancer Institute-designated Cancer Center.

 As cholangiocarcinoma treatment often includes a combination of methods, such as surgery, radiation therapy and chemotherapy, the Texas Liver Tumor Center team includes several medical professionals in each of these disciplines.
 Working together to evaluate each patient’s case, this team provides world-class treatment recommendations for patients across the nation.